This site requires a more recent version of Adobe Flash Player to function properly.

 Eventual increase in interest rates

-Since the interest rates increased in 2015, there has been a rise in its derivative volumes.
-With the expectation on another hike in future, the interest rate contracts will continue to be in demand.
+Supported by the interest rates hikes by the Fed in 2015 and 2016, there has been a rise in its derivative volumes.
+With the expectation on a series of hikes in future, the interest rate contracts will continue to be in demand.

 How Does Trefis Modelling Work?